Why not use the new built-in Arduino debugger and Arduino IDE for microcontroller development? (updated)

 in each program or you will get a compile error.

 Nevertheless, the Arduino IDE supports CMSIS and all the code compiled and ran.
-The Arduino IDE runs the SAMD21 at full speed (48Mhz) so you have to slow down the Delay() routine (I changed the DELAYMUL value from 60 to 6000) to see the LED blink.
+The Arduino IDE runs the SAMD21 at full speed (48Mhz) so you have to slow down the Delay() routine (we changed the DELAYMUL value from 60 to 6000) to see the LED blink.